marcelray/ar-smart-remote/README.md

-# ar-smart-remote
+# AR Smart Remote (Proof of Concept Prototype)
-A Unity-based AR phone app used to spatially select and control smart devices.
-(Proof of concept.)
+This will be a Unity-based AR prototype to demonstrate spatially selecting and controling smart devices.